ibm-cloud-docs/vpc/bs_snapshots_about.md

 Do you want to automatically create snapshots of your {{site.data.keyword.block_storage_is_short}} volumes?
 With Backup for VPC, you can create backup policies to schedule regular volume backups.
 For more information, see [About Backup for VPC](/docs/vpc?topic=vpc-backup-service-about).
 {: tip}

 The first time that you take a snapshot of a volume, all the volume's contents are copied.
-The snapshot has the same encryption as the volume (customer-managed or provider-managed).
-Snapshots are stored and retrieved from {{site.data.keyword.cos_full}}.
-Data is encrypted while in transit and stored in the same region as the original volume.

 When you take a second snapshot, it captures only the changes that occurred since the last snapshot was taken.
 As such, the size of the snapshots can grow or shrink, depending on what is being uploaded to {{site.data.keyword.cos_full}}.
 The number of snapshots increases with each successive snapshot that you take.
 You can take up to 750 snapshots per volume in your region.
 Within this limit, you can take and keep an hourly snapshot for 30 days, plus some extra snapshots.
 Deleting snapshots from this quota frees up space for more snapshots.
 A snapshot of a volume can't be greater than 10 TB.

 You can create a virtual server instance with a boot volume that is initialized from a snapshot.
 The instance profile of the new instance is not required to match the instance that was used to create the snapshot.
 You can also import a snapshot of a data volume when you create and attach a data volume to the instance.
 You can specify user tags for these snapshots.